doj/few/README.md

 expressions.

 ### Regular Expression Flags
-The regular expression can be modified with optional flag characters, the following characters are currently supported:
+The filter regular expression can be modified with optional flag characters, the following characters are currently supported:

 * **i**: